bobbleheadhobo/ImgDate/README.md

 - **Metadata Management**: Updates EXIF data with extracted dates on the images.
 <br>

-- **Orientation Correction**: Automatically detects and corrects the orientation of photos using facial recognition. <u>Note: This feature requires successful installation of dlib and its dependencies</u>
+- **Orientation Correction**: Automatically detects and corrects the orientation of photos using facial recognition. !Note: This feature requires successful installation of dlib and its dependencies<
 <br>

 - **Date Editor**: Easily update the EXIF data of photos manually for the ones that the script failed to process.